blockworks-foundation/lite-rpc/docs/rpcv2.md

 #### Domain History
-This domain include all function related to get pass data of the blockchain.
+This domain include all function related to get past data of the blockchain.

 The data of this domain is divided in 2 sources:
  * Faithful plugin history data access (yellowstone-faithful project).
 It contains all the block data associated to past finished epoch.
- * current epoch data: managed by the block processing service.
-It contains the current not finished epoch data + 1 epoch currently processed by Faithful plugin.
+ * current epoch data: managed by the block processing module storage.
+It contains the current not finished epoch data + 1 (at least) epoch currently processed by Faithful plugin.

 ##### Data
- * slot:  during a slot a block is produced by the slot leader validator.
+ * slot: a time interval during which a block can be produced by a leader.
- * Epoch: a predefined number of slot (432,000 slots).
+ * epoch: A set of slot that aggregate a set of processed data (432,000 slots).
+The RPC server can manage 2 or more epoch.
+Define by the configuration.

 ##### Process
+###### Query process
 Each call can get part or all the data from the block processing service or Faithful plugin.
 The common query pattern is:
  * query the block processing for the requested service.
  * if the query return an answer and doesn't need more data, the service return the anwser